 Hiking Sanje Falls is more than just a walk in the woods – it’s an immersion in a different side of Tanzanian wilderness.
 You get exercise, incredible views, the thrill of seeing primates in the wild, and the calming sensation of being surrounded by nature’s greenery.
 It’s one of our favorite excursions for guests who have an extra day to explore beyond Mikumi’s savannah.
 And don’t worry, you won’t miss out on safari time – we plan the trip so you can still do an early game drive in Mikumi the day before or after, if you like, and one day off driving in exchange for a hike often energizes people for more wildlife viewing later.

-So, if you’re up for a little adventure and want to brag that you swam in the plunge pool of a 170m waterfall in Africa, definitely consider the Sanje Falls hike.
-We’ll handle the details (transport, guide, lunch, etc.), and you just bring your sense of adventure.
-Whether you’re an avid hiker or just a nature lover, Udzungwa Mountains National Park will leave an impression on you – it’s a hidden gem that many travelers miss, but we think it’s worth every step.
+If you’re up for a little adventure — and want to brag that you swam in the plunge pool of a 170m waterfall in Africa — the Sanje Falls hike is for you.
+We handle the details; you bring the sense of adventure.
+Udzungwa is a hidden gem that many travelers miss, but it’s worth every step.
 Lace up those boots, and let’s hit the trail!